hyeongbin96/hyeongbin96/README.md

 ### Hello, I'm HyeongBin Jeon

 I'm a cloud engineer from HIST.🇰🇷.
 I'm interested in python and automation and devops.
-I love exercising and communicating!
+My career goal is to become a DevOps engineer for IT company(네카라쿠배)

 If you want to contact me, please send me an email